-Amount and Length of Awards
+Amount and Length of Awards:

-NIJ anticipates that up to a total of \$3 million may become available for awards under this solicitation.
-From the total amount, NIJ anticipates that it will make one to six awards for a three-year project period.
+NIJ anticipates that up to a total of \$1.5 million may become available for one or more awards under this solicitation.
+Applicants should be aware that the total period for an award supported by this solicitation ordinarily will not exceed five years.